alisw/AliPhysics/MUON/READMErec.txt

 Software triggers are sent to trigger electronics during physics run in order to read the scalers: no action from the MUON tracker is required during such events whose reconstruction has to be skipped.

 Every option/parameter can be set one by one.
 Here is the complete list of available setters:
-- <code>SetCalibrationMode("mode")</code>: set the calibration mode: NOGAIN (only do pedestal subtraction), GAIN (do pedestal subtraction and apply gain correction, but with a single capacitance value for all channels), GAINCONSTANTCAPA (as GAIN, but with a channel-dependent capacitance value).
 - <code>SetClusteringMode("mode")</code>: set the clustering (pre-clustering) mode: NOCLUSTERING, PRECLUSTER, PRECLUSTERV2, PRECLUSTERV3, COG,
   SIMPLEFIT, SIMPLEFITV3, MLEM:DRAW, MLEM, MLEMV2, MLEMV3.
 - <code>SetTrackingMode("mode")</code>: Set the tracking mode: ORIGINAL, KALMAN.